flamapy/flamapy_docs/_operations/variation_points.md

 rest: false
 ---

-# Homogeneity
+# Variation Points

 **Description**:
-Measures the uniformity of feature distributions across all valid configurations.
+Returns the variation points of the feature model.
+A variation point is a feature that has at least one non-mandatory child relation, representing a decision point in the model.
+The result maps each variation point name to the list of its variant (non-mandatory) feature names.

 **Application**:
-Useful for assessing whether certain features are consistently included or excluded in configurations, indicating stability or variability within the product line.
+Useful for understanding the configurable parts of a product line and which features participate in variability decisions.

 **Example**:
-Evaluating if certain features are consistently present in all configurations of a software product line.
+Identifying which features in a car model act as selection points (e.g., Engine type offering Diesel, Petrol, or Electric as variants).

 ---
 ## Code Examples